karellen/geventmp/README.rst

 Known Issues
 ============

-* Multiprocessing `forkserver` works with gevent, but the spawned child isn't green.
+* Multiprocessing `forkserver` works in GeventMP_, but the spawned child isn't green.

 TODO
 ====